Milestones:Origin of the IEEE 802 Family of Networking Standards, 1980-1999

 Thus, the 802 Committee's first task was to select the technology and write the specification for what would become "the standard."
 However, there were immediate problems since Digital Equipment Corp.
 (DEC), Intel, and Xerox (the "DIX" consortium) had already announced that they intended to publish an interoperability specification before the end of 1980.
 Ref4: DIX Ethernet 1980 Blue Book

-In addition, to no one's surprise, IBM was unwilling to have a hand in creating "the standard."
+In addition, to no one's surprise, IBM was unwilling to have a hand in creating a singular 802 LAN Standard that wasn't an IBM standard.
 Further, IBM had two particular problems: (1) they had no proposal ready to go public, and (2) in addition to its "Not Invented Here" (NIH) mindset, Ethernet offered statistical rather than deterministic communication.
 Ref5: Pelkey Chapter 10.6, pp. 1-2 As a result, the 802 Committee decided to split its efforts into multiple projects: three for differing lower layer access methods: CSMA/CD (802.3), token bus (802.4), and token ring (802.5); and two more: one for a common next layer up, the link layer: (802.2), and internetworking (bridging) at Layer 2 of the ISO 7 Layer Model: (802.1).
 Ref6: Pelkey Chapter 11.9, p.
 7

 With this separation, each faction went forward, and the three resulting lower layer standards were each published by the IEEE in 1985 as the following: